jpvincent/WPT-server/README.md

 ## Paying alternatives (Saas) :
 * the most known WPT paying service is [SpeedCurve](https://speedcurve.com/), the dashboards cant't be customized but the visualization is excellent
-* [_contact us_](mailto:monitoring@braincracking.fr) : we are used to host the WPT server and agents, the scheduling and the dashboards for our own clients, at scale.
-Dashboards can be customized, audits can be required and we contribute back to open-source.
+* [_contact us_](mailto:monitoring@braincracking.fr), especially if you're french : we are used to host the WPT server and agents, the scheduling and the dashboards for our own clients, at scale.
+Dashboards can be customized, audits can be required, we can *monitor with real devices* and we contribute back to open-source.

 # Why?